sakusanpuwan/spring-boot/spring-test.md

 ## Spring Boot Test
 ``@SpringBootTest`` - Boots the entire Spring Application context for integration tests.

+This is used for integration tests where you need the entire Spring application context to be loaded.
+It’s best suited for testing how different parts of the application work together.

+When to use:
+- Testing application-level components: For example, verifying that your controllers, services, and repositories interact as expected.
+- Verifying configurations: If you need to ensure that specific beans are configured and wired correctly.
+- End-to-end tests: When you want to mimic a production-like setup.

 ``@MockBean`` is used in Spring Boot tests to replace a real bean in the application context with a mock.
 This is useful for isolating a component and mocking its dependencies.

 ```java